Man-in-the-middle attack: Authentication

 All cryptographic systems that are secure against MITM attacks provide some method of authentication for messages.
 Most require an exchange of information (such as public keys) in addition to the message over a secure channel.
 Such protocols, often using key-agreement protocols, have been developed with different security requirements for the secure channel, though some have attempted to remove the requirement for any secure channel at all.

 A public key infrastructure, such as Transport Layer Security, may harden Transmission Control Protocol against MITM attacks.
 In such structures, clients and servers exchange certificates which are issued and verified by a trusted third party called a certificate authority (CA).
 If the original key to authenticate this CA has not been itself the subject of a MITM attack, then the certificates issued by the CA may be used to authenticate the messages sent by the owner of that certificate.
 Use of mutual authentication, in which both the server and the client validate the other's communication, covers both ends of a MITM attack.
 If the server or client's identity is not verified or deemed as invalid, the session will end.
 However, the default behavior of most connections is to only authenticate the server, which means mutual authentication is not always employed and MITM attacks can still occur.

 Attestments, such as verbal communications of a shared value (as in ZRTP), or recorded attestments such as audio/visual recordings of a public key hash are used to ward off MITM attacks, as visual media is much more difficult and time-consuming to imitate than simple data packet communication.
 However, these methods require a human in the loop in order to successfully initiate the transaction.

-HTTP Public Key Pinning (HPKP), sometimes called "certificate pinning", helps prevent a MITM attack in which the certificate authority itself is compromised, by having the server provide a list of "pinned" public key hashes during the first transaction.
-Subsequent transactions then require one or more of the keys in the list must be used by the server in order to authenticate that transaction.
+While HTTP Public Key Pinning (HPKP) was originally designed to prevent MITM attacks involving compromised certificate authorities, it has been deprecated by major browsers due to its high risk of accidental site bricking.
+It has been widely superseded by Certificate Transparency (CT), which mandates that all TLS certificates be logged in publicly auditable records to detect fraudulent or unauthorized certificates in real time.

 DNSSEC extends the DNS protocol to use signatures to authenticate DNS records, preventing simple MITM attacks from directing a client to a malicious IP address.